OfficeDev/office-js-docs-pr/docs/includes/mac-cache-folders.md

 Add-ins are often cached in Office on Mac for performance reasons.
 Normally, the cache is cleared by reloading the add-in.
 If more than one add-in exists in the same document, the process of automatically clearing the cache on reload might not be reliable.

+### Use the personality menu to clear the cache

 You can clear the cache by using the personality menu of any task pane add-in.
-However, this option is unavailable for Outlook because the personality menu isn't supported in Outlook add-ins.
+However, try the [manual option](#clear-the-cache-manually) if you're using Outlook because the personality menu isn't supported in Outlook add-ins.

 - Choose the personality menu.
 Then choose **Clear Web Cache**.
     > [!NOTE]
     > You must run macOS version 10.13.6 or later to see the personality menu.

     ![Screenshot of clear web cache option on personality menu.](../images/mac-clear-cache-menu.png)

+### Clear the cache manually

 You can also clear the cache manually by deleting the contents of the `~/Library/Containers/com.Microsoft.OsfWebHost/Data/` folder.
 Look for this folder via terminal.